-The Saint Vincent Education Department offers three short programs that lead to an add-on certification endorsement: Early Childhood Leadership (director credential), Online Instruction and English as a Second Language.
+The Saint Vincent Education Department offers two short programs that lead to an add-on certification endorsement: Early Childhood Leadership (director credential) and Online Instruction.
 These Pennsylvania Department of Education programs are offered in new and emerging areas where initial formal certification does not exist.
 Having a program or specialist endorsement improves a teacher's skills in dealing with complex classroom settings and can increase employment options.
 These endorsements can be added to an existing Level I or Level II certificate through the completion of credits and required fieldwork.
 All courses taken toward an endorsement can be counted toward a master's degree program.
-See the graduate adviser for more information on how you can specialize in one of these areas while completing a graduate degree.
+See the graduate advisor for more information on how to specialize in one of these areas while completing a graduate degree.